-This month in my Vistage meetings we focused on the accessible leadership and management teachings of Peter Drucker.
-For many, Drucker’s works are to business literature, what Isaiah’s words are to the bible; rich, deep, insightful, proverbial, and often times difficult to grasp.
-For instance, I have recently been listening to the Audible version of Management by Peter F Drucker, and while a magnum opus, is like listening to the tax code in sections.
-So I decided to dig deep, research, sort, and provide for my coaching clients dozens of his golden nuggets of wisdom that he was so frequently quoted in the media.
+For many, Drucker's works are to business literature, what Isaiah's words are to the bible—rich, deep, insightful, proverbial, and often times difficult to grasp.
+For instance, while the Audible version of Management by Peter F. Drucker is a magnum opus, it's like listening to the tax code in sections.
+So, we have decided to dig deep, research, sort, and provide dozens of his golden nuggets of wisdom that he was so frequently quoted in the media for.

 Most of his books were philosophical, however two were particularly written as 'how to' books: Managing for Results, with its emphasis on tactics for improving economic performance, and The Effective Executive, with its recommendations for making executives more effective managers of both themselves and others.